Baked Pumpkin Donuts

 Directions

 1. Preheat oven to 350 degrees.
 Put 12 liners in a muffin tin.
-In a large bowl, whisk together pumpkin, oil, eggs, pumpkin pie spice, sugars, and baking soda until smooth.
+In a large bowl, whisk together pumpkin, oil, eggs, pumpkin pie spice, sugars, baking soda, and salt until smooth.

 2. In a separate bowl, combine flour and baking powder.
 Add the flour to the pumpkin mixture and stir until just combined.
 Do not overmix!